angelapopa/UIBK-703602-Compiler-Construction/assignment_4.md

 *due on 27 June 2018*

-*TBD -- will be based on the content of the lecture.*

 ## Task 1

 - Implement the generation of control-flow graphs (CFGs) based on your TAC --- one graph per function.